 - You can also use Azure Spatial Anchors for asynchronous hologram persistence across HoloLens, iOS and Android devices.
 By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices are not present together at the same time.

-For standing-scale or room-scale experiences for tethered desktop headsets that will stay within a 5-meter diameter, you can usually just use the stage frame of reference instead of spatial anchors, providing you a single coordinate system in which to render all content.
-However, if your app intends to let users wander beyond 5 meters on HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.
+For standing-scale or room-scale experiences for tethered desktop headsets that will stay within a 5-meter diameter, you can typically use the stage frame of reference instead of spatial anchors, which provides you a single coordinate system in which to render all content.
+However, if your application intends to let users wander beyond 5 meters in HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.

 These spatial anchor guidelines will help you render stable holograms that accurately track the real world.

 Create spatial anchors where users place them

 Typically, users are the ones explicitly placing spatial anchors.

 For example, on HoloLens, an application can intersect the user's gaze ray with the spatial mapping mesh to let the user decide where to place a hologram.
 When the user taps to place that hologram, create a spatial anchor at the intersection point, and then place the hologram at the origin of that anchor's coordinate system.

 Local spatial anchors are easy and performant to create.
 The system will consolidate their internal data if multiple anchors can share their underlying sensor data.
 You should typically create a new local spatial anchor for each hologram that a user explicitly places, except in cases outlined below, such as rigid groups of holograms.

 Always render anchored holograms within 3 meters of their anchor